coreinfrastructure/best-practices-badge/doc/other.md

     "The project MUST NOT use
     unencrypted network communication protocols (such as HTTP and telnet) if there is an encrypted equivalent (e.g., HTTPS/TLS and SSH), unless the user specifically requests or configures it.
-(N/A allowed.)
+    (N/A allowed).
     <sup>[<a href="#crypto_used_network">crypto_used_network</a>]</sup>

 *   Upgrade crypto_tls12 from SHOULD to MUST.
     (Future)
     The project MUST, if it supports TLS, support at least TLS version 1.2.
-    Note that the predecessor of TLS was called SSL (N/A allowed).
+    Note that the predecessor of TLS was called SSL.
+    (N/A allowed).
     <sup>[<a href="#crypto_tls12">crypto_tls12</a>]</sup>

 *   Unchanged - crypto_agility